Archfx/duo-de/README.md

 ## Disclaimer
 THIS REPOSITORY CONTAINS A CUSTOM ANDROID GENERIC SYSTEM IMAGE (GSI) ROM PROVIDED "AS IS," WITHOUT WARRANTY OF ANY KIND.
-USE, DOWNLOAD, OR INSTALLATION OF THIS SOFTWARE IS AT YOUR OWN RISK.
-THE AUTHORS ARE NOT LIABLE FOR ANY DAMAGES, INCLUDING BUT NOT LIMITED TO DEVICE DAMAGE, DATA LOSS, OR OTHER ISSUES RESULTING FROM THE USE OR INSTALLATION OF THIS ROM.
+USE, DOWNLOAD, OR INSTALLATION OF THIS SOFTWARE IS **AT YOUR OWN RISK**.
+THE AUTHORS ARE **NOT LIABLE** FOR ANY DAMAGES, INCLUDING BUT NOT LIMITED TO DEVICE DAMAGE, DATA LOSS, OR OTHER ISSUES RESULTING FROM THE USE OR INSTALLATION OF THIS ROM.
 INSTALLING CUSTOM ROMS MAY VOID YOUR DEVICE'S WARRANTY AND COULD BRICK YOUR DEVICE, RENDERING IT UNUSABLE.
-VERIFY COMPATIBILITY WITH YOUR DEVICE BEFORE INSTALLATION.
-NO GUARANTEE OF UPDATES, FIXES, OR SUPPORT IS PROVIDED.
+VERIFY COMPATIBILITY WITH YOUR DEVICE BEFORE INSTALLATION. **NO GUARANTEE OF UPDATES, FIXES, OR SUPPORT IS PROVIDED**.
 THIRD-PARTY SOFTWARE INCLUDED IS SUBJECT TO ITS OWN TERMS.
-MODIFICATION AND REDISTRIBUTION ARE PERMITTED UNDER THE PROVIDED LICENSE, BUT AUTHORS DISCLAIM LIABILITY FOR ISSUES ARISING FROM SUCH ACTIONS.
-BY PROCEEDING, YOU ACCEPT THESE TERMS.
-IF YOU DO NOT AGREE, DO NOT USE THIS SOFTWARE.
+MODIFICATION AND REDISTRIBUTION ARE PERMITTED UNDER THE PROVIDED LICENSE, BUT AUTHORS **DISCLAIM LIABILITY** FOR ISSUES ARISING FROM SUCH ACTIONS. **BY PROCEEDING, YOU ACCEPT THESE TERMS.
+IF YOU DO NOT AGREE, DO NOT USE THIS FIRMWARE IMAGE.**